judge-x/FairRoP/README.md

-# FairSec:A fairness-enhanced federated client selection scheme  with robust and security guarantee
+# FairRoP:A fairness-enhanced federated client selection scheme  with robust and security guarantee

 ## Base Requirements
 ```shell